Matt

 Quick Summary: Dropsy in Betta Fish

-• Treatment: Isolate fish, Epsom salt bath, Kanaplex or Maracyn Two
+- Treatment: Isolate fish in a quarantine tank, aquarium Epsom salt, Kanaplex or Maracyn Two

 Early Symptoms of Dropsy in Bettas